Anyolite/anyolite/README.md

 ```
 manually to install the shard without using the crystal shards program.

-If you want to use other options for Anyolite, you can set `ANYOLITE_CONFIG_PATH` to the filename of a JSON config file,
+If you want to use other options for Anyolite, visit [Changing build configuration](https://github.com/Anyolite/anyolite/wiki/Changing-build-configurations) in the wiki.
-which allows for changing multiple options when installing the shard.
-Possible options are:

-* `ANYOLITE_BUILD_PATH` - The relative directory in which Anyolite will be built
-* `ANYOLITE_RUBY_FORK` - The web address of the Ruby repository
-* `ANYOLITE_RUBY_RELEASE` - The release tag of the Ruby version to be used
-* `ANYOLITE_RUBY_DIR` - The relative directory Ruby will be installed in
-* `ANYOLITE_RUBY_CONFIG` - The config file which is used for building Ruby
-* `ANYOLITE_GLUE_DIR` - The directory in which helper function C files are located
-* `ANYOLITE_COMPILER` - The C compiler used for building Anyolite

 # How to use